BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 Client reporting drafts and summaries (human-reviewed before sending)

-Request intake and triage (categorise, route, assign, set SLAs)
+Request intake and triage (categorize, route, assign, set SLAs)

-Knowledge Q&A (grounded in internal policies and playbooks)
+Knowledge Q&A (anchored in internal policies and playbooks)

 Document checking (flag missing fields, inconsistencies, exceptions)

-In regulated environments, the pattern that sticks is “AI does the first pass; humans handle exceptions and approval”.
+In regulated environments, the pattern that proves effective is “AI does the first pass; humans handle exceptions and approval”.

 What other enterprises can learn from BNY’s playbook

-BNY’s story is compelling because it demonstrates three principles that generalise well:
+BNY's narrative is compelling because it illustrates three principles that apply broadly:

 Platform thinking beats point solutions